jaaack-wang/dl-nlp-using-paddlenlp/README.md

 ## 目录 Table of contents
-(The links are for the updated English notes stored in [paddlenlp_updated_notes_English](https://github.com/jaaack-wang/dl-nlp-using-paddlenlp/tree/main/paddlenlp_updated_notes_English/WordEmbedding) folder that have been updated.
-For the complete notes and learning materials, please refer to the [paddlenlp](https://github.com/jaaack-wang/dl-nlp-using-paddlenlp/tree/main/paddlenlp) folder which is in Chinese.)
+(The links are for the updated English notes stored in [paddlenlp_updated_notes_English](https://github.com/jaaack-wang/dl-nlp-using-paddlenlp/tree/main/paddlenlp_updated_notes_English/WordEmbedding) folder that have been updated.)

 <br>